waybyte/logicromsdk/docs/book/quick_start.rst

 =======

-Need help in installation or setup? or Post issues on our gitup page @ https://github.com/waybyte/platform-logicrom/issues
+Need help in installation or setup? or Post issues on our GitHub page @ https://github.com/waybyte/platform-logicrom/issues